zecellomaster/the-projection-room/README.md

 ## Presidential Election Forecast
 ### Forecasted Chance of Winning
 <iframe width="600" height="212" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=1003958298&amp;format=interactive"></iframe>
-Remember, 270 votes are required to win.
-A 269-269 tie results in a much more [complicated process to choose the presidency](https://www.270towin.com/content/electoral-college-ties/).
 This tells the *probability* that a candidate will win the election via the electoral college.
 The higher the chance, the more pathways that candidate has to 270.

 ### Chance of Winning Over Time